 Many employers want their prospective employees to have experience, and while internships provide an introduction to real-world applications of graphic arts, intern experience alone is usually not sufficient to meet employer demands.
 Artists should be prepared to pay some dues in an entry-level position before they can expect to land the positions they want.
-They may be hired on as graphic design assistants or as graphic designers with low-level duties and work their way up to more complex tasks.
-Learning how to work within a team can be as important as learning the technology and art skills, and an entry-level position will provide such training.
+They may be hired on as graphic design assistants and work their way up.

 Beginning graphic designers typically start out with low-level duties.
 They may need 1-3 years of experience before they can work up to higher level positions.
 But after gaining enough experience, a designer can advance to a position like chief designer or creative director for their company.